V4Fire/Client/src/components/friends/block/README.md

 }
 ```

-Note that the `mods` field is created as a "system" field, i.e. no changes to its properties will cause the component to
+Note that the `mods` field is created as a "system" field, i.e., no changes to its properties will cause the component to
 be re-rendered.
 However, the associated CSS class will still be assigned to the component root element.
 This is especially
 useful when we are working in the context of a functional component, which in principle never updates its template after the first render.